the-mihir/the-mihir/README.md

 ## More about me

-- 💪 Currently I'm working as a freelance web developer
+- 💪 Currently I'm working as web developer
-- 💰 Looking for new clients who wants to work with me
+- 💰 Looking for new opportunities who wants to work with me
 - 🤲 I'm looking forward to collaborate on any Open Source project which I consider it interesting
 - 💉 Addicted with code
 - 🏆 2024 Goals: